kuljotSB/semantic-kernel-CSharp/semantic_kernel_C#/readme.md

 ## Description

-This project is aimed at developing a semantic kernel for C# programming language.
+This project is aimed at providing introduction to the Semantic Kernel SDK for C# .
 The semantic kernel provides makes up for the orchestration engine allowing developers to build their own customizable and extensible AI agents.

 ![alt text](https://github.com/kuljotSB/assets/blob/main/enterprise-ready.png)
 ## Installation